0x11a0/chatstodo-server/user-manager/README.md

        }
        ```

+     - `409 Conflict` if the user has already added the same user on the same platform.
+The service will return:

+       ```json
+       {
+         "error": "Invalid verification code or may have expired.
+Please request again."
+       }
+       ```

      - `500 Internal Server Error` if

        1. the server cannot find the user id and platform in the redis.